2021 AFC Divisional playoff game (Buffalo–Kansas City): Aftermath and reactions

 The Bills were criticized for not using a squib kick on the final kickoff in regulation, where they instead kicked through the endzone for a touchback.
 This decision left 13 seconds for the Chiefs, who had all three timeouts remaining, to quickly drive into field goal range for the game-tying kick.
-Had Buffalo kicked in-bounds and forced the Chiefs to return the ball, more time would have elapsed in the game and the Chiefs likely would not have been able to drive downfield to get into field goal range, though they might have had better field position.
+Had Buffalo kicked in-bounds and forced the Chiefs to return the ball, more time would have elapsed in the game and the Chiefs likely would not have been able to drive downfield to get into field goal range.
+However, some people, such as popular sports YouTuber UrinatingTree, have argued that using a squib kick would've likely given the Chiefs better field position, therefore possibly still allowing the Chiefs to get into field goal range and kick the game-tying kick before the end of regulation.
 Bills head coach Sean McDermott simply stated, "That starts with me" when asked about why the team did not opt to squib kick.
 Buffalo fans soon referred to the game as "13 Seconds".
 (Note: Attributed to multiple references:) Erik Brady of The Buffalo News equated the loss to the phenomenon of triskaidekaphobia, the fear or avoidance of the number 13, especially the coincidence that the 13th tarot card depicts The Grim Reaper, the subject of Andy Reid's motivational talk to Patrick Mahomes in the final seconds of regulation.

 As an homage to Bills fans' practice of crowdfunding charities as an act of gratitude, Chiefs fans sent a series of $13 donations to Allen's foundation, which supports Oishei Children's Hospital in Buffalo.
 In the following days after the game, Oishei Children's Hospital announced that Chiefs fans had raised $312,800 to donate to the hospital.
 In return, Bills fans encouraged their own cause to donate to Hope House in Kansas City, a shelter that helps victims of domestic violence.

 Andy Reid became the first NFL coach to lead two different franchises to four consecutive conference championship games.

 The victory allowed Kansas City to advance to its fourth consecutive AFC Championship Game, becoming the first NFL team to host a conference championship game in four consecutive years.
 With the victory, Chiefs head coach Andy Reid became the first NFL coach to lead two different teams to four straight conferences championships.
 Reid previously led the Philadelphia Eagles to the NFC Championship Game from 2001 to 2004.